mjhea0/blog/content/python-cli-tool-comparison.md

 # Command-Line Example

-The command-line utility that we are creating will have the following interface:
+The command-line application that we are creating will have the following interface:

 `python [file].py [command] [options] NAME`